© 2017 JHPS Gardens Limited. All rights reserved.

 8.2.
 The Customer shall provide the Supplier, its employees, agents, consultants and subcontractors with access to the Customer’s premises as reasonably required by the Supplier to supply the Goods and/or Services.

 8.3.
-The Customer shall keep and maintain the Supplier Materials at the Customer’s premises in safe custody at its own risk, maintain the Supplier Materials in good condition until returned to the Supplier, and not dispose of or use the Supplier Materials other than in accordance with the Supplier’s written instructions or authorization.
+The Customer shall keep and maintain the Supplier Materials at the Customer’s premises in safe custody at its own risk, maintain the Supplier Materials in good condition until returned to the Supplier, and not dispose of or use the Supplier Materials other than in accordance with the Supplier’s written instructions or authorisation.

 8.4.
 If the Supplier’s performance of any of its obligations in respect of the Goods and/or Services is prevented or delayed by any act or omission by the Customer or failure by the Customer to perform any relevant obligation (“Customer Default”):